arpita010/arpita010/README.md

 <!-- ![MasterHead](https://developers.giphy.com/branch/master/static/api-512d36c09662682717108a38bbb5c57d.gif) -->

 <h1 align="center">Hi 👋, I'm ARPITA MITTAL</h1>
-<h3 align="left">Software Development Engineer with strong expertise in Data Structures, HTML, CSS, JavaScript, Java, and its frameworks (Hibernate, Spring, Spring Boot, Servlets).
-Passionate about growing into a Full Stack Developer and aspiring Technical Leader in the software industry.</h3>
+<h3 align="left">Software Development Engineer with expertise in Full Stack Development</h3>
 <img align="right" alt="Coding" width="300" src="https://gifdb.com/images/high/scrolling-up-green-system-coding-nxt2vg8bl6e4wbo1.gif">
+- 💼 Currently working as a Software Development Engineer at one of India’s leading technology-driven firms.
+In my current role, I am solving large-scale, high-impact engineering challenges, improving system reliability, and driving innovations that serve millions of customers.
+This opportunity has allowed me to work on some of the most complex problems in the industry while continuously growing as an engineer.
 - 🤖 I’m currently working on an **AI-driven project** to bring innovation into software solutions
 - 🌱 I’m improving my skills as a **Full Stack Developer**
 - 🏗️ Learning **System Design** to grow as a **Technical Leader** in Software Engineering